Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Appendix: Tail decomposition.

+\begin{remark} In \cite{geo}, a parameter is taken to be a countable infinite set and spin is a general measurable set.
+The argument in \cite{geo} is valid in the present paper by considering parameters consisting of a countable partition of the continuous set $ \sS $ and taking a spin as a configuration space on each element of the partition. \end{remark}

-H.O. is supported in part by a Grant-in-Aid for Scientific Research (KIBAN-A, No. 24244010) from the Japan Society for the Promotion of Science.
-H.T. is supported in part by a Grant-in-Aid for Scientific Research (KIBAN-C, No. 23540122) from the Japan Society for the Promotion of Science.
+\textit{Acknowledgements: } H.O. is supported in part by a Grant-in-Aid for Scientific Research (Grant Nos.
+16K13764, 16H02149, 16H06338, and KIBAN-A, No. 24244010) from the Japan Society for the Promotion of Science.
+H.T. is supported in part by a Grant-in-Aid for Scientific Research (KIBAN-C, No. 15K04916, Scientific Research (B), No. 19H01793) from the Japan Society for the Promotion of Science.